Search

 Al Alvine

 It took just four seasons for him to accomplish what nobody had done in program history - capture an Atlantic 10 championship and earn an automatic bid to the NCAA Tournament.
 Alvine, who inherited a three-win team prior to the 2012 season, quadrupled that total in four short years, setting a program record with 12 victories in 2015.
-His teams have totaled 11 or more wins three times during his tenure.
+His teams have totaled 11 or more wins three times during his tenure and have qualified for the Atlantic 10 Championship six times in the last nine years.

 In his first year with the Dukes, Alvine doubled the team's win total and followed with six more victories in 2013.
-The 2013 team helped form the foundation for later success with Maddie Layman and Maggie Mayo both earning spots on the Atlantic 10 All-Rookie Team.
-It marked the first time since 2004 that Duquesne had two players on the All-Rookie team and the first time since 2007 that the Dukes had a member of the All-Rookie squad.
+The 2013 team helped form the foundation for later success with Maddie Layman and Maggie Mayo both earning spots on the All-Atlantic 10 Rookie Team.
+It marked the first time since 2004 that Duquesne had two players earn the top rookie distinction and the first time since 2007 that the Dukes had a member of the all-rookie squad.

 Alvine came to the Bluff after spending five seasons as head coach at California University of Pennsylvania where he was named the National Soccer Coaches Association of America (NSCAA) NCAA Division II Atlantic Region Coach of the Year in 2009 & 2011.

-Alvine, who went 4-15-1 in his first season, led the Vulcans to a 73-28-11 (.701) record including a 38-2-6 mark over his final two seasons.
-In 2011, he guided Cal U to an undefeated regular season before falling to eventual National Champion Saint Rose in the quarterfinals of the NCAA Division II Championship.
-The 2011 Vulcans finished 20-1-2, won their first-ever Pennsylvania State Athletic Conference (PSAC) Championship and finished ranked No. 6 in the final NSCAA Top 25 Poll.
+Alvine, who went 4-15-1 in his first season, led the Vulcans to a 73-28-11 (.701) record, including a 38-2-6 (.891) mark over his final two seasons.
+In 2011, he guided Cal U to an undefeated regular season before falling to eventual national champion Saint Rose in the quarterfinals of the NCAA Division II Championship.
+The 2011 Vulcans finished 20-1-2 (.913), won their first-ever Pennsylvania State Athletic Conference (PSAC) Championship and finished ranked No. 6 in the final NSCAA Top 25 Poll.
 Cal U qualified for the NCAA Division II Championship in each of Alvine's last three seasons.

 Alvine produced 21 All-PSAC selections, two PSAC Athletes of the Year, two PSAC Freshmen of the Year and two Academic All-Americans in his five seasons at Cal U.

-A native of Butler, New Jersey, Alvine began his coaching career at Castleton (Vt.)
-State in 2002, and moved on to Saint Anselm (N.H.) prior to the 2005 season.
+A native of Butler, N.J., Alvine began his coaching career at Castleton (Vt.)
+State in 2002 and moved on to Saint Anselm (N.H.) prior to the 2005 season.
 He accepted the Cal U position after leading Saint Anselm to the Northeast 10 semifinals in 2006.

 show more